Fraction to Decimal

 How to Convert a Mixed Fraction to Decimal?

 To convert a mixed fraction to a decimal, we first need to convert it into an improper fraction.
-Then divide the numerator by denominator to convert it into decimal value.
+Then divide the numerator by denominator to convert it into decimal form.